WSU-kduncan/f23cicd-CalmWizard890/README-CD.md

 **CI Project Overview**

 For this project, I am showing my knowledge on continuous deployment, by in part 1 continuing to use the resources I created in Project 4 to create run my GitHub workflow when a tag is pushed, and to create tags from my repository from the docker/metadata action and finally push images to DockerHub based on the version of git tag, and then using markdown documentation to be able to create my project for yourself.
-In part 2 I use the EC2 resource to pull and run my DockerHub image, create a script to pull a new image from DockerHub and to reboot the container right after, set a listener to the adnanh's webhook (which is a tool which you can use to execute configured commands from created HTTP endpoints), and finally setting up GitHub to send a message to the listener thus activating the restart script via the hook in the deployment folder that will resart the image container when the message is recieved.
+In part 2 I use the EC2 resource to pull and run my DockerHub image, create a script to pull a new image from DockerHub and to reboot the container right after, set a listener to the adnanh's webhook (which is a tool which you can use to execute configured commands from created HTTP endpoints), and finally setting up GitHub to send a message to the listener thus activating the restart script via the hook in the deployment folder that will restart the image container when the message is received.
 In the final part I create a diagram going over the whole process of continuous deployment and the tools I used to connect the different parts of the process.

 As for why I am doing this project, it is to show my understanding on the subject of continuous deployment and the tools related to it.
-And to complete my basic understanding of the contineous delivery process by combining both contineous integration and contineous deployment pipelines.
+And to complete my basic understanding of the continuous delivery process by combining both continuous integration and continuous deployment pipelines.

 The tools I used in this project are:
 1. EC2 Instance via AWS Cloud Services